ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Iron supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Iron vary significantly in how well your body absorbs and uses them — and Bisglycinate vs Sulfate is one of the most commonly compared pairs.

-Bisglycinate has a higher bioavailability tier (high (S1 — best tier)) compared to Sulfate (low (S4 — basic)), meaning more of the active compound reaches the bloodstream per dose unit.
+Bisglycinate has high absorption compared to Sulfate (lower absorption), meaning more of the active compound reaches the bloodstream per dose unit.

 Iron bisglycinate (glycinate chelate) has 2-3x better absorption than iron sulfate with dramatically fewer GI side effects.
 It is the form of choice for iron deficiency anemia treatment.